yangle293/FDRnet/README.md

 ## Use

 ### Input
-There are three input files for Hierarchical HotNet that together define a network with scores on the nodes of the network.
+There are three input files for FDRnet that together define a network with scores on the nodes of the network.
+For convenience, these files use the same format as the input files for [HotNet2](https://github.com/raphael-group/hotnet2) and [hierarchical HotNet](https://github.com/raphael-group/hierarchical-hotnet).
 For example, the following example defines a network with an edge between the nodes ABC and DEF, which have scores 0.5 and 0.2, respectively.
-For convenience, these files use the same format as the input files for HotNet2.
 #### Index-to-gene file
 This file associates each gene with an index, which we use for the edge list as well as a similarity matrix: